 Expedited, reliable shipping is essential to our operations since the components of the Genio system are manufactured to our specifications by third-party suppliers in various jurisdictions.
-While the initial assembly of the different electronic components is done by different external suppliers, the final assembly is performed in our facilities in Israel and Belgium.
-As a result, we rely heavily on providers of transport services for reliable and secure point-to-point transport of the key components of the Genio system to our facility and for tracking of these shipments.
+While the initial assembly of the different electronic components is done by different external suppliers, the final assembly of certain components is performed in our facilities in Belgium.
+Expedited, reliable shipping is also essential to ship our products to our customers.
+As a result, we rely heavily on providers of transport services for reliable and secure point-to-point transport of the key components of the Genio system to our facility and for tracking of these shipments, as well as for reliable transport of our product to our customers.
 Should a carrier encounter delivery performance issues such as loss, damage or destruction of any components, it would be costly to replace such components in a timely manner and such occurrences, if they resulted in delays to the assembly and shipment of the completed Genio system to customers, may damage our reputation and lead to decreased demand for the Genio system and increased cost and expense to our business.
 In addition, any significant increase in shipping rates could adversely affect our operating margins and results of operations.
 Similarly, strikes, severe weather, natural disasters or other service interruptions affecting delivery services we use would adversely affect our ability to process orders for the Genio system on a timely basis.

-2.9.4 Risks related to manufacturing
+2.11.4 Risks related to manufacturing